DCMaxxx/SimpleContact/README.md

 To do
 -------
-+ Bug fix on first launch (must start it again to see contacts)
 + Automatic update of views after settings update (must restart app for now)
 + Update first and last name position if pictures are hidden
 + Disable impossible contact option (such as phone on an iPod Touch)